-- (d) Training.
+4) Training.
 Each party agrees to provide training to its officers, employees, agents, representatives, contractors or subcontractors, assigned to perform duties required under this Agreement to ensure they perform such duties in compliance with the applicable laws and the requirements of this Agreement.
-Each party agrees to require said employees to watch the FERPA training videos available at the U.S. Department of Education, Privacy Technical Assistance Center website. - 2.43 Sign-on Codes.
-SBBC agrees to provide security sign-on codes to designated DJJ personnel for access to information at the Juvenile Assessment Center (JAC).
-Codes provide access to the information and allow the system to track frequency of access.
-The security sign-on codes shall be given to those persons necessary in order to accomplish the objectives of this Agreement.
-The information accessed directly thereby shall not be disseminated to any persons unless such is necessary for the performance of the terms and conditions of this Agreement.
+Each party agrees to require said employees to watch the FERPA training videos available at the U.S. Department of Education, Privacy Technical Assistance Center website.

+2.41 Sign-on Codes.

 DJJ agrees to provide sign-on codes to designated SBBC staff to access the Juvenile Justice Information System (JJIS).

-- 2.44 Receipt of Confidential Information.
-SBBC agrees to designate personnel, via the superintendent, authorized to receive confidential criminal history information. - 2.45 Control of Confidential Information.
-SBBC agrees to ensure that information obtained from the criminal history database will be disseminated only to appropriate school personnel and will carry a warning, regarding the reliability, confidentiality and control over additional dissemination.
-DJJ agrees to ensure that information obtained from the student records database will be disseminated only appropriate DJJ personnel and will carry a warning, regarding the reliability, confidentiality and control over additional information. - 2.46 Employment.
-SBBC agrees to attract, retain, and train teachers, principals, and support personnel in support of students at DJJ settings. - 2.47 Educational Staffing Ratio.
-SBBC agrees to provide instructional and non-instructional personnel based upon student average daily attendance rates at the specified educational sites. - 2.48 Facility Staffing.
-SBBC shall work to ensure that residential commitment facilities are staffed with teachers and other qualified staff who are trained to work with children and youth with disabilities taking into consideration the unique needs of such children and youth. - 2.49 Instructional Materials and Supplies.
-SBBC shall furnish those teaching materials and supplies necessary to provide the appropriate curriculum and instructional program for the students. - 2.50 Best Practices Information.
-DJJ agrees to receive and utilize information regarding best practices for students in DJJ settings as disseminated by Florida Department of Education, Division of Public Schools, Bureau of Student Services and Exceptional Student Education. - 2.51 Change in Status.
-DJJ agrees to establish procedures to inform SBBC in a timely manner of new facilities, relocation of programs, or any change in the status at existing program settings, which impacts the number of students served within SBBC's boundaries. - 2.52 Educational Facility.
+- 2.42 Receipt of Confidential Information.
+SBBC agrees to designate personnel, via the superintendent, authorized to receive confidential criminal history information. - 2.43 Control of Confidential Information.
+SBBC agrees to ensure that information obtained from the JJIS database will be disseminated only to appropriate school personnel and will carry a warning, regarding the reliability, confidentiality and control over additional dissemination.
+DJJ agrees to ensure that information obtained from the student records database will be disseminated only appropriate DJJ personnel and will carry a warning, regarding the reliability, confidentiality and control over additional information. - 2.44 Employment.
+SBBC agrees to attract, retain, and train teachers, principals, and support personnel in support of students at DJJ settings. - 2.45 Educational Staffing Ratio.
+SBBC agrees to provide instructional and non-instructional personnel based upon student average daily attendance rates at the specified educational sites. - 2.46 Facility Staffing.
+SBBC shall work to ensure that residential commitment facilities are staffed with teachers and other qualified staff who are trained to work with children and youth with disabilities taking into consideration the unique needs of such children and youth. - 2.47 Instructional Materials and Supplies.
+SBBC shall furnish those teaching materials and supplies necessary to provide the appropriate curriculum and instructional program for the students. - 2.48 Best Practices Information.
+DJJ agrees to receive and utilize information regarding best practices for students in DJJ settings as disseminated by Florida Department of Education, Division of Public Schools, Bureau of Student Services and Exceptional Student Education. - 2.49 Change in Status.
+DJJ agrees to establish procedures to inform SBBC in a timely manner of new facilities, relocation of programs, or any change in the status at existing program settings, which impacts the number of students served within SBBC's boundaries. - 2.50 Educational Facility.
 DJJ and SBBC mutually agree and understand that in order to provide personalized educational services in a residential setting, access to online, web-based, teaching, learning and assessment resources is critical.
-DJJ shall provide this educationally appropriate internet access for use by students, teachers and school administrators at he contract school campus as required to meet the noted educational needs while complying with the tenets and requirements of the CIPA (Child Internet Protection Act.)
-SBBC shall assist DJJ to determine the appropriate bandwidth requirements for such use as determined by SBBC Bard Policy, the Florida Department of Education, o r other regulatory or advisory DJJ providing such recommendations.
+DJJ shall provide this educationally appropriate internet access for use by students, teachers and school administrators at the contract school campus as required to meet the noted educational needs while complying with the tenets and requirements of the CIPA (Child Internet Protection Act.)
+SBBC shall assist DJJ to determine the appropriate bandwidth requirements for such use as determined by SBBC Board Policy, the Florida Department of Education, or other regulatory or advisory DJJ providing such recommendations.
 SBBC agrees to provide reasonable technical and process assistance to DJJ in establishing said network services.
 While providing said services, DJJ assumes responsibility for the proper functioning and configuration of all networking equipment to provide additional web page filtering and content blocking as necessary or recommend changes to DJJ's network configuration.
-If DJJ is unable to provide said services, to the satisfaction of SBBC, SBBC reserves the right to provide the appropriate network access and be reimbursed for all associated costs by DJJ.
+If DJJ is unable to provide said services, to the satisfaction of SBBC.
+SBBC reserves the right to provide the appropriate network access and be reimbursed for all associated costs by DJJ.